keeperrl_wiki

 • Important scrolls: teleport, armour enchantment, weapon enchantment, flies, deception, fire sphere

-• Decent mushrooms: Damage, Defence
+• Decent mushrooms: Damage, Defence, Regeneration

 Line of sight